Formula SAE: Student competition

-Engine
+Engine (IC Competition)

 The engine must be a four-stroke, Otto-cycle piston engine with a displacement no greater than 710cc.
 An air restrictor of circular cross-section must be fitted downstream of the throttle and upstream of any compressor, with a diameter no greater than 20mm for gasoline engines, forced induction or naturally aspirated, or 19mm for ethanol-fueled engines.
 The restrictor keeps power levels below 100 hp in the vast majority of FSAE cars.
 Most commonly, production four-cylinder 600cc sport bike engines are used due to their availability and displacement.
 However, there are many teams that use smaller V-twin and single-cylinder engines, mainly due to their weight-saving and packaging benefits.
 Very rarely do teams build an engine from scratch, few examples include Western Washington University's 554cc V8 entry in 2001, University of Melbourne's "WATTARD" engine in 2003–2004, and University of Auckland's V twin.
+In 2019, 120 student teams registered for competition, and 109 of them were found to be onsite.
+There was also 2567 students that participated from these teams that showed up.

+Electric Powertrain (EV Competition)

+The accumulator must not have a voltage greater than 600V, but does not have a capacity limit.
+An energy meter is installed at competition ensuring no more than 80kW are drawn.
+Most teams elect to use lithium-ion cells, but both lead acid cells as well as other energy storage devices such as capacitors are also permitted — this accounts for the commonly referred battery pack being referred to as an accumulator in this competition.
+Cell voltages and temperatures must be monitored and individual cell connected via fusible links.
+These challenges lead many (especially young) teams to use preconfigured cell modules that are connected together in the accumulator enclosure.
+The competition organizers attempt to prepare teams for competition EV technical inspection by having teams complete an Electrical Safety Form (ESF) prior to competition — this form outlines many of the parts used in the high voltage system as well as design decisions the team is making.